Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Method

-Based on \cite{liu2025learning}, we employ a multi-task learning strategy to explicitly decouple high-level semantic labels.
-The EEG encoder transforms signals into latent embeddings, inheriting alignment and reconstruction tasks via a frozen Flan-T5 model \cite{chung2024flant5}.
-Concurrently, we introduce four auxiliary decoding heads to predict semantic attributes: Sentiment, Topic, Length, and Surprisal.
-These predictions serve as a robust semantic skeleton to guide the subsequent generation.
-As shown in Figure \ref{fig:structure}, this stage is structured into three key components: a prior-guided encoding stream, a parallel multi-task learning framework, and a unified training objective.
+Based on \cite{liu2025learning}, we adopt a multi-task learning framework to explicitly disentangle high-level semantics from EEG representations.
+The EEG encoder maps signals into latent embeddings, inheriting alignment and reconstruction objectives via a frozen Flan-T5 model \cite{chung2024flant5}.
+In addition, four auxiliary heads predict sentiment, topic, length, and surprisal, forming a structured semantic anchor for downstream generation.

-\textbf{Prior-Guided EEG Encoding Stream.} To mitigate the severe inter-subject variability and domain shifts inherent in raw EEG signals \cite{jiang2024labram}, we adopt the \textit{Prior Label Injection} strategy utilized in GLIM \cite{liu2025learning}.
-Let $\mathcal{X}_{eeg} \in \mathbb{R}^{T \times C}$ denote the input EEG signals.
-Following this protocol, discrete priors $\mathcal{L}_{prior}$ (including Subject ID, Dataset source, and Task type) are aggregated into a global context vector $\mathbf{e}_{prior}$.
-This vector is then employed to dynamically modulate the intermediate features within the hierarchical Conformer encoder \cite{gulati2020conformer, jiang2024labram}, ensuring the feature extraction process remains robust against individual noise and distribution shifts.
-The implementation details can be found in Appendix~\ref {sec:implementation_details}.

-After that, an \textit{Aligner} projects the encoded states into the shared semantic dimension $d_{model}$, yielding distinct dual representations to serve different decoding granularities: (1) \textbf{Sequence Embeddings ($\mathbf{E}_{eeg} \in \mathbb{R}^{L \times d_{model}}$)}, which preserve fine-grained temporal details for word-level reconstruction; and (2) \textbf{Global Embedding ($\mathbf{v}_{eeg} \in \mathbb{R}^{d_{model}}$)}, obtained via attention pooling \cite{lee2019set}, which summarizes the holistic semantic information for high-level attribute prediction.
-Following GLIM \cite{liu2025learning}, we adopt a reconstruction loss $\mathcal{L}_{recon}$ (standard autoregressive cross-entropy) to enforce precise token generation from the sequence embeddings $\mathbf{E}_{eeg}$, alongside an alignment objective $\mathcal{L}_{align}$ (comprising Contrastive and Commitment losses) to synchronize the EEG embeddings (Contrastive is calculated with global embedding ($\mathbf{v}_{eeg}$) and Commitment is calculated with sequence embeddings ($\mathbf{E}_{eeg}$)) with the text latent space.

-\textbf{Parallel Multi-Task Learning Framework.} To enforce semantic richness in $\mathbf{v}_{eeg}$ and avoid the semantic collapse observed in prior works, we introduce a parallel multi-task framework~\cite{wang2025neurons}.
-While we retain the standard contrastive alignment ($\mathcal{L}_{align}$) and token reconstruction ($\mathcal{L}_{Recon}$) tasks to ensure basic linguistic capability, our core innovation lies in the \textit{Decoupled Attributes Prediction}.
-We attach four parallel heads (MLPs) directly to $\mathbf{v}_{eeg}$ to explicitly disentangle high-level semantic features:

-\textit{(1) Classification Objectives (Sentiment \& Topic):} Two classifiers predict the discrete labels for Sentiment and Topic.
-We optimize these using the Cross-Entropy loss $\mathcal{L}_{stm/tpc} = - \sum_{c=1}^{N_C} y_c \log(\hat{y}_c)$, where $N_C$ is the number of classes, $y_c$ is the one-hot ground truth, and $\hat{y}_c$ is the predicted probability.